AtieDag/atiedag.github.io/_posts/2018-02-15-Play-with-Selenium Part 1.md

 ---

-There's two things we need to have before we create some awesome web scraper.
-A driver, in this case I'll be using [chromedriver](http://chromedriver.chromium.org/downloads) and the libary [selenium](https://pypi.org/project/selenium/).
-The goal with this notebook is to building a browser that lets us click.
+There are two things we need to have before we create some awesome web scraper.
+A driver, in this case, I’ll be using [chromedriver](http://chromedriver.chromium.org/downloads) and the library [selenium](https://pypi.org/project/selenium/).
+The goal with this notebook is to build a browser that lets us click.

 ```python